-It is Bob Ward Companies’ policy to consistently provide courteous and effective warranty service during the term of the warranty on a timely basis (weather and labor conditions permitting) for all warrantable (non-maintenance) items as defined by the provisions of the Quality Builders Warranty (QBW) Limited Warranty Agreement that you received prior to settling on your home.
+It is Bob Ward Companies’ policy to consistently provide courteous and effective warranty service on a timely basis (weather and labor conditions permitting) for all non-maintenance items as defined by the provisions of the Quality Builders Warranty (QBW) Limited Warranty Agreement.

-In order to identify any non-maintenance warranty items, we offer both a 90-Day and 11-Month Review Inspection of your home.
-You can expect a Warranty Service representative to contact you at approximately 60 days after Settlement for the scheduling of the 90-Day Review Inspection, and then at approximately 10 months for the scheduling of the 11-Month Review Inspection.
+We offer both a 60-Day and 11-Month Review Inspection of your home, which allows you the opportunity to have inspected any items that you believe do not meet a particular warranty standard.
+We ask that you document these items prior to our visit to your home by visiting our SOS website VIA THIS LINK.
+Please SAVE the items and submit them one week before your scheduled visit.
+A Warranty Service representative will contact you at approximately 30 days after Closing for the scheduling of the 60-Day Review Inspection, and then at approximately 10 months for the scheduling of the 11-Month Review Inspection.

 URGENT AND/OR EMERGENCY ITEMS